 The following are the revisions in the guidelines by RBI:

-Advance Payment for Import Leg: In case the overseas seller makes a demand for advance payment, the merchanting traders may be allowed to make the advance payment for import leg with an added clause that advance payments over USD 500,000 per transaction will need a Bank Guarantee or unconditional Letter of Credit from a reputable international bank.
+Advance Payment for Import Leg: In case the overseas seller makes a demand for advance payment, the merchanting traders may be allowed to make the advance payment for the import leg with an added clause that advance payments over USD 500,000 per transaction will need a Bank Guarantee or unconditional Letter of Credit from a reputable international bank.

-Letter of Credit to the Supplier: Apart from allowing Letter of Credit to the Supplier of import leg only against confirmed export order and only if the Merchanting Trade Transaction is completed within nine months, it is now mandatory to comply with the latest updated instructions on “Guarantees and Co-acceptances” issued by Department of Banking Regulation.
+Letter of Credit to the Supplier: Apart from allowing a Letter of Credit to the Supplier of import leg only against confirmed export order and only if the Merchanting Trade Transaction is completed within nine months, it is now mandatory to comply with the latest updated instructions on “Guarantees and Co-acceptances” issued by Department of Banking Regulation.

 Merchanting Trade Transaction Profit: The formula to determine if a particular merchanting trade does result in a profit is clearly defined and is as follows:

 - Merchanting Trade Transaction Profit = Exports proceeds of the Merchanting Trade Transaction – (Import Payments + Related Expenses for the transaction)

 - This needs to be checked for every transaction by the AD Banks.